github/docs/content/rest/overview/resources-in-the-rest-api.md

 You can use the built-in `GITHUB_TOKEN` to authenticate requests in GitHub Actions workflows.
 For more information, see "[Automatic token authentication](/actions/security-guides/automatic-token-authentication)."

-When using `GITHUB_TOKEN`, the rate limit is 1,000 requests per hour per repository.{% ifversion fpt or ghec %} For requests to resources that belong to an enterprise account on {% data variables.product.product_location %}, {% data variables.product.prodname_ghe_cloud %}'s rate limit applies, and the limit is 15,000 requests per hour per repository.{% endif %}
+When using `GITHUB_TOKEN`, the rate limit is 1,000 requests per hour per repository.{% ifversion fpt or ghec %} For requests to resources that belong to an enterprise account on {% data variables.location.product_location %}, {% data variables.product.prodname_ghe_cloud %}'s rate limit applies, and the limit is 15,000 requests per hour per repository.{% endif %}

 ### Checking your rate limit status